 Homes cost more in some markets and less in others.
 It's not hard to understand why this can be the case.
 You should think if your home is in a desirable area because it can increase its value.

-If your home is close to the beach, it may be more ideal for buyers and sell for more.
+If your home is close to the beach, it may be more ideal for buyers and sellers for more.
 And if your home is in a quiet lot, it might sell for more than one located near a busy intersection.

 How to determine the value of your mobile home heavily depends on the age